 Each student has a weekly meeting with Poppy, Keystone’s Homeschooling Manager.
 This is done online and is around 15 minutes each week.
 It gives the student a chance to feedback on how their week has gone, how they are finding their lessons and to raise any issues or queries they may have.
 The idea behind this is to offer some form of pastoral support, as well as Poppy acting as a Director of Studies type figure.
 It builds up a rapport as well as ensuring your child meets someone other than their tutors each week.

 Reports and Assessments

-Written reports are emailed out each half-term.
+Written reports are emailed out each half term.
 Each tutor writes one, detailing what has been covered that term, how the student is doing and how they have been assessed.
-These are very useful for parents and guardians and can also be sent onto future schools who ask for school reports.
+These are very useful for parents and guardians and can also be sent to future schools that ask for school reports.
 Students will be assessed formally at the end of each term, as well as regular informal tests to track the progress.